-If you’ve not had a villa holiday or never been to a Greek island before, then you’ll be in for a treat should you embark on any villa holidays in Kefalonia.
+If you’ve never had any villa holidays on Kefalonia before, then you’ll be in for a treat should you take one.

 Kefalonia, the largest of the seven Ionian Islands, is situated to the west of mainland Greece.

 Lying only 2 miles off its northeastern coast is the much smaller, but highly significant island of mythology, Ithaca.

-Having spent a special week in a villa near the northern fishing port of Fiskardo, it was truly wonderful to find a tourist destination that hadn’t been spoilt by the addition of high-rise hotels and fast food eateries.
+Having spent a special week in a villa near the northern fishing port of Fiskardo, it was wonderful to find a tourist destination that hadn’t been spoilt by the addition of high-rise hotels and fast-food eateries.

-But, instead, the locals continued with their small boat fishing, as well as olive and goat farming – and even some vine growing and winemaking.
+But, instead, the locals continued with their small boat fishing, as well as olive and goat farming.
+There was even some vine growing and winemaking.

-Obviously, being a desirable holiday destination, it’s amazing that the landscape remains relatively unscarred; with only small, simple and tastefully built villas sparsely populating panoramic mountain and seasides.
+Obviously, being a desirable holiday destination, it’s amazing that the landscape remains relatively unscarred.
+There are only small, simple and tastefully built villas sparsely populating panoramic mountains and seasides.

 Experience From a Previous Visit…

 …meant we would return again and again!

-It was in 2010 when we first came to Kefalonia (Cefalonia), and experienced the charm and beauty of this small Mediterranean island.
-Probably not the charm that many would associate with a Greek island, but to a keen photographer, there were photo opportunities everywhere.
+It was in 2010 when we first had a villa holiday in Kefalonia (Cefalonia).
+We experienced the charm and beauty of this small Mediterranean island.
+There were photo opportunities everywhere.

-From pretty beaches and attractive coves to peaceful villages, stunning scenery, and small fishing harbours, everywhere had a postcard view.
+From pretty beaches and attractive coves to peaceful villages, stunning scenery, and small fishing harbors, everywhere had a postcard view.
 The people are friendly and keep themselves to themselves.
-Most of the population make their living from agriculture and tourism in one way or another, but it is not that noticeable – which is lovely.
+Most of the population make their living from agriculture and tourism in one way or another.

-On this first visit, beaches were on the photo menu – as Kefalonia has many stunning ones, so I set about trying to visit those that had been recommended to me by locals.
+On this first visit, beaches were on the photo menu.
+Kefalonia has many stunning ones, so I set about trying to visit those that had been recommended to me by locals.

 Assos – A village of wondrous beauty

-Assos was founded under Venetian rule and from 1593 it served as the administrative capital of the northern part of Kefalonia.
+Assos was founded under Venetian rule and from 1593 it acted as the administrative capital of the northern part of Kefalonia.